Spiral Arms and Bars

 The OB stars (AKA hot young blue stars) and the H II regions run ahead of the compression, because they are moving faster than the compression wave.

-But because OB stars (AKA hot young blue stars) and star forming regions live only of order 30 Myr and the orbital periods in galaxies are typically of order hundreds of megayears, the OB stars (AKA hot young blue stars), and the H II regions never get far from their star forming regions in the spiral arms before they become die So they stay in the spiral arms for all or most of their lives.
+But because OB stars (AKA hot young blue stars) and star forming regions live only of order 30 Myr and the orbital periods in galaxies are typically of order hundreds of megayears, the OB stars (AKA hot young blue stars) (and the accompanying H II regions) NEVER get far from their star forming regions in the spiral arms before they end their lifetimes as core-collapse supernovae or white dwarfs.
+So the OB stars stay in or near the grand design spiral arms for all or most of their lifetimes.

 One might say the spiral density waves are like waves rippling around in a bucket.